 This chart will also display the diversity of faculty at Aurora if it is available.

-At Aurora University, the male to female student ratio is comparable to the national average of about 40:60 with a student body that is mostly female.
+At Aurora University, the male to female student ratio is above the national average of about 40:60 with a student body that is mostly female.

 Analyze Male/Female Diversity at Aurora

-Where available, the chart below will include the male to female percentage among Aurora's faculty, as well as students.
+Where available, the chart below will include the male to female percentage among Aurora's undergraduate students.

 Dive Into Nationwide Geographic Diversity

 The undergraduate student body is split among 22 states (may include Washington D.C.), as shown in the chart below.